FutuneAI/ai-visibility-framework/components/entity-definition.md

 The `sameAs` property is particularly important: it explicitly links the website entity to the same entity on other platforms, enabling models to consolidate information across sources rather than treating each source as a potentially separate entity.

-Schema.org markup does not replace content-level entity definition — it supplements it.
+Schema.org markup does not replace content-level entity definition.
+It supplements it.
 A page with perfect Schema.org markup and generic content will still have low semantic density for retrieval purposes.
 Schema.org improves entity attribution; content density improves retrieval candidacy.

 ---